What The Four Noble Truths Remind Us About Suffering, Trauma, Adversity, and Healing | Securing Liberation Through The Eightfold Path

 3) There is an end to our suffering-since everything in the universe is impermanent/anicca/comes and goes– (nirhodha): Suffering will end.
 Whether this occurs with death or with personal choice and right action, but nothing lasts forever.
 This brings hope for recovery from any ills (as well as a reality check that even happiness ends as this cycle continues indefinitely).
 Acceptance and equanimity help us to cope with, and move through, the reality of the cycle of truths 1-3.

-4) There is a path that will free us from all suffering, which in Yoga, is called the Eight Fold Path (magga): We can all liberate ourselves from any traumas and suffering that may have been inflicted upon, or created by, us by transmuting these sufferings within ourselves and striving to be more integrated, healthy, and well-developed individuals.
+4) There is a path that will free us from all suffering, which in Yoga, and Buddhism (where the specifics of the Path are structured/emphasized in a slightly different way than they are when conceptualized in Yoga–although the basic principles remain the same), is called the Eight Fold Path (magga): We can all liberate ourselves from any traumas and suffering that may have been inflicted upon, or created by, us by transmuting these sufferings within ourselves and striving to be more integrated, healthy, and well-developed individuals.
 This not only helps us to heal ourselves and to move forward with our own lives but also serves as a shining example of transformation in action that can help others out of their suffering as well.

 Always remember that the Buddha came to enlightenment only after experiencing and studying pain.